Business rates government guidance

 Every year the government issues business rates guidance and this is published below.
-A hard copy of the following information is also available on request.
+A paper version of this information is also available on request.

 Non-Domestic Rates, or business rates, collected by local councils are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
-This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
-The money, together with revenue from Council Tax payers, revenue support grant provided by the government and certain other sums, is used to pay for the services provided by Bury Council.
+The money, together with revenue from Council Tax payers, locally generated income and grants from central government is used to pay for the services provided by Bury Council.
 The government's GOV.UK web site has further information about the business rates system, including transitional and other reliefs.

 Business rates instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
 However, the government has put in place regulations that allow businesses to require their local council to enable payments to be made through 12 monthly instalments.
 If you wish to take up this offer, please contact us.

 We work out your business rates bill by multiplying the rateable value of the property by the appropriate non domestic multiplier.
 There are two multipliers: the national non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

 Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief[s] or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.